Sorry Xbox Series X, this water-cooled PS5 oozes class – and it's real

-Imagine a PS5 crossed between a Mr. Freeze-esque villain from Batman and something from the Transformers – what you'd get is something close to this custom, water-cooled PS5.
-And it's a beauty.
+Imagine a PS5 crossed between a Mr. Freeze-esque villain from Batman and something from the Transformers – what you'd get is something akin to this custom, water-cooled PS5.
+Unwind, put all the rumpus around ballot systems for the Xbox Series X to one side, and bask in this beauty of epic proportions.

 Yes, thanks to a Vietnamese modding channel, Modding Cafe, there now exists this hulking, reengineered, and fully-functional version of Sony's flagship console that will certainly turn a few heads.

 First, the modders deconstructed the PS5 console and then created an entirely new custom-made faceplate on both sides before reassembling.
-Easier said than done.
+Easier said than done in T3's estimation.

-- Microsoft Teams update spells trouble for Zoom with tool to control how you view meetings

 - Huawei P50 could usher in Android alternative for Huawei flagships